searchivarius/long_doc_rank_model_analysis_v2/README.md

 **Important notes:**

-1. We provide scripts to train the models as well as all necessary configuration files.
+1. We provide all necessary configuration files to train the models (as well as sample training scripts for [hist_scripts/msmarco/](MS MARCO) and [hist_scripts/robust04](Robust04).
-2. To install the retrieval toolkit, please, use the [bootstrapping script](hist_scripts/bootstrap.sh).
-However, some collection-specific data needs to be created separately (see below).
+2. To install the retrieval toolkit as well as download crucial training data one will be able to use the bootstrapping script.
+However, some collection-specific data will have to be created separately (see below).

 The framework is used out-of-the-box and provides documentations regarding **installation**, indexing collections, and training the models.